 This course discusses the branch of biology that deals with animals and animal life, including the study of the structure, physiology, development, and classification of animals.
 Some of the topics discussed include the classification of animals (taxonomy & phylogeny), invertebrates, including sponges, flatworms, mollusks, insects, arthropods, and echinoderms, and vertebrates, including fishes, amphibians, reptiles, birds, and mammals.
-Students should expect a demanding daily homework load as well as projects, quizzes, tests, and laboratory write-ups.
+Students should expect a demanding daily homework load as well as projects, quizzes, tests, and laboratory writeups.
 Laboratory and outdoor experiences complement classroom activities.
 A high level of understanding in problem solving and the scientific methods is necessary for success in this course.
-Offered years in which the graduation year is an even year

-3020 AP Biology
+3020 AP Biology Year Weighted 11-12

-Weighted